 When people tell me their donkey isn’t as affectionate as they would like I tell them to examine their environment and take into account their past.
 Donkey behavior can be influenced by many things.

-If your donkey is avoiding you and you’re not cultivating the relationship you would like then think about each of these things that could be at work.
-Remember donkeys are thinkers.
+If your donkey is avoiding you and you’re are actively trying to cultivating the relationship, in a donkey friendly way, think about each of these things that could be at work.
+Remember, donkeys are thinkers.
 They rarely just react, they have a reason for everything they do.

 Donkey behavior can be influenced by the environment.
 If they are stressed from being crowded or perhaps they are being bullied by another animal this can affect how they behave.

 Bringing in a new donkey can affect behavior too as everyone has to figure out where in the hierarchy they belong now.
 Just changing a routine can affect behavior.
 Slow changes are best!